RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/02-EXO.md

 <sup>28</sup> And the middle bar in the midst of the boards shall reach from end to end.
 <sup>29</sup> And thou shalt overlay the boards with gold, and make their rings [of] gold [for] places for the bars: and thou shalt overlay the bars with gold.
 <sup>30</sup> And thou shalt rear up the tabernacle according to the fashion thereof which was shewed thee in the mount.
-<sup>31</sup> And thou shalt make a vail [of] blue, and purple, and scarlet , and fine twined linen of cunning work: with cherubims shall it be made:
+<sup>31</sup> And thou shalt make a vail [of] blue, and purple, and scarlet, and fine twined linen of cunning work: with cherubims shall it be made:
 <sup>32</sup> And thou shalt hang it upon four pillars of shittim [wood] overlaid with gold: their hooks [shall be of] gold, upon the four sockets of silver.
 <sup>33</sup> And thou shalt hang up the vail under the taches, that thou mayest bring in thither within the vail the ark of the testimony: and the vail shall divide unto you between the holy [place] and the most holy.
 <sup>34</sup> And thou shalt put the mercy seat upon the ark of the testimony in the most holy [place].
 <sup>35</sup> And thou shalt set the table without the vail, and the candlestick over against the table on the side of the tabernacle toward the south: and thou shalt put the table on the north side.
-<sup>36</sup> And thou shalt make an hanging for the door of the tent, [of] blue, and purple, and scarlet , and fine twined linen, wrought with needlework.
+<sup>36</sup> And thou shalt make an hanging for the door of the tent, [of] blue, and purple, and scarlet, and fine twined linen, wrought with needlework.
 <sup>37</sup> And thou shalt make for the hanging five pillars [of] shittim [wood], and overlay them with gold, [and] their hooks [shall be of] gold: and thou shalt cast five sockets of brass for them.
 ## Chapter 27